daniel-yj-yang/programming_language/Python/learn/decorator.md

 <hr>

-@decorator basically transforms a function as an scalar-like attibute
+@decorator basically transforms a function as an scalar-like attibute for an object.

 ```python
 class distance(object):